sanjoo12/Algorithm-mini-projects/README.md

 5. Graph Traversal Algorithms

-This project demonstrates the implementation of two graph traversal algorithms: Breadth First Search (BFS) and Depth First Search (DFS).
+This project presents the implementation of two graph traversal algorithms: Breadth First Search (BFS) and Depth First Search (DFS).
 These algorithms are used to explore nodes and edges of a graph.